Search

 by Massachusetts Law Reform Institute House Practice Group

 On October 18, 2023, Governor Healey filed a $4 billion housing bond bill, The Affordable Homes Act, H.4138 (Bond Bill), calling for significant investments in housing as well as policies intended to protect tenants and provide new tools for local communities.
-We applaud the Administration for proposing critically needed investments in preserving and creating affordable housing, as well as important policies to loosen municipal zoning and pilot social housing models.
+We applaud the Administration for proposing critically needed investments in preserving and creating affordable housing, as well as important policies to allow inclusionary zoning in municipalities by simple majority vote and to pilot social housing models.
 In addition to these commendable goals, however, we must ensure that this Bond Bill emerges as the comprehensive vehicle we need to meet our housing emergency.

 Models of Justice: MLRI Annual Report 2021-2022